jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

     <img src="/assets/gp_prior_samples.png" width="70%" height="70%">
     <div class='caption' width="70%" height="70%">
         <span class='caption-label'>Figure 1.</span>
-        <p> 7 samples from a Gaussian process prior, along with a 95% confidence interval </p>
+        <p> 7 samples from a Gaussian process prior, along with a 95% confidence interval.
+Each curve is the result of sampling from a multivariate Gaussian with $n=100$ variables.
+If we reduce $n$, the samples will look less and less smooth, until $n=2$, where the sample will just be a line. </p>
     </div>
 </div>